THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES FOR MORE INFORMATION

 My favorite app is GetUpside.

-When you download the app, you get $5, instantly saving you money on your next fill up.
+When you download the app, you get $0.25 off every gallon of gas on your first fill up.

 Seeing as how fuel costs are one of the biggest expenses once you own a car, finding the best prices will help you to save thousands of dollars during the years you own the car.